qwerty678k/SQL--Golden-State-Warriors-2015-16-Shooting-Dashboard/README.md

      for immediate contextual comparison.

 [ PROJECT FILES ]
-- `analysis_query.sql`: The complete SQL script containing the logic described above.
+- `Warriors_2015-16_Performance_Dashboard`: The complete SQL script containing the logic described above.
 - `player_stats.csv`: The source dataset used for the query.
-- `README.txt`: Project documentation.
+- `README.md`: Project documentation.

 [ HOW TO INTERPRET THE OUTPUT ]
 The query generates a table where each row represents a single game for a player.